dentarg/auth0-blog/_posts/2017-12-12-authentication-provider-best-practices-centralized-login.markdown

 Centralized login is more secure than embedded login.
 Authentication takes place over the same domain, eliminating cross-origin requests.
 Cross-origin authentication is inherently more dangerous.
 Collecting user credentials in an application served from one origin and then sending them to another origin can present certain security vulnerabilities.
 [Phishing attacks](https://auth0.com/blog/all-you-need-to-know-about-the-google-docs-phishing-attack/) are more likely, as are [man-in-the-middle attacks](https://auth0.com/docs/security/common-threats#man-in-the-middle-mitm-attacks).
 Centralized login does not send information between origins, thereby negating cross-origin concerns.

 Embedded user agents are unsafe for third parties, including the authorization server itself.
 If an embedded login is used, the app has access to both the authorization grant and the user's authentication credentials.
 As a consequence, this data is left vulnerable to recording or malicious use.
-Even if the app is trusted, allowing it to access the authorization grant as well as the user's _full_ credentials is unecessary.
+Even if the app is trusted, allowing it to access the authorization grant as well as the user's _full_ credentials is unnecessary.
 This violates the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and increases the potential for attack.

 ### Single Sign-On